interrogate

 interrogate (third-person singular simple present interrogates, present participle interrogating, simple past and past participle interrogated)

-(transitive, literary) to examine critically.
+(transitive, literary) To examine (something) critically.

 ==== Derived terms ====